Now that restrictions have been lifted in the UK, what it's like switching your broadband?

 A number of providers use the BT Openreach network, such as EE, John Lewis, Now Broadband, Plusnet, Sky, Shell Energy, The Post Office, SSE, TalkTalk, Vodafone and of course BT themselves.

-Installations requiring an engineer are still going ahead if needed for all customers, including those who are vulnerable and those stuck without any broadband.
+Installations requiring an engineer are going ahead if needed for all customers, including those who are vulnerable and those stuck without any broadband.

 Orders for Sky broadband and Sky TV are carrying on as normal which goes for both new customers and those seeking to upgrade their package.

-Engineers will come out to your home if necessary but otherwise you’ll be sent your new Sky Hub wireless router in the post so you can set it up yourself.
+Engineers will come out to your home if it’s necessary but otherwise you’ll be sent your new Sky Hub wireless router in the post so you can set it up yourself.

 Customers switching to TalkTalk will receive a starter kit in the post containing a router so you'll have service upon plugging it in and turning it on.

 If installation is required, as may be the case for a few customers, engineers can now enter your home.
 They’ll always abide by Openreach regulations when inside which includes wearing a mask and wiping down any surfaces they’ve touched after finishing.

 Has TalkTalk made any changes to their service as a result of COVID-19?